John Gegenhuber

-John Thomas Gegenhuber is an American actor and voice actor.
+John Thomas Gegenhuber is an American actor.
 Since 2013, he has been the voice of Cap'n Crunch.
 Raised in Palatine, Illinois, his earliest screen-acting credit was in the 1986 PBS telefilm Under the Biltmore Clock.
 He has starred in several series, as well as appeared as a guest or recurring character on numerous shows, including Seinfeld (1993), Murphy Brown (1994), Star Trek: Voyager (1995-1996), Mad About You (1997), Law & Order (1997) and Seven Days (1999).
-He was one of the stars of the NBC series Earth 2 (1994-1995).
+He was part of the cast of the NBC series Earth 2 (1994-1995).
 He also appeared in the movies Straight Talk (1992) and Rookie of the Year (1993), and video games like Lego Dimensions (2015).

-In 2006, Gegenhuber wrote, directed and starred in The Perverts.
-The pilot was entered in the 2006 ITVFest (Independent Television Festival) where Gegenhuber won the Best Directing Award.
+In 2006, Gegenhuber co-wrote, co-directed and co-starred in The Perverts which was shown at the 2006 ITVFest (Independent Television Festival).

-A longtime teacher of the improvisation techniques of Viola Spolin, Gegenhuber became Education Coordinator for The Open Fist Theatre Company in Los Angeles, California in 2007.
+A longtime teacher of the improvisation techniques of Viola Spolin, he conducts classes as an acting instructor.
+He became Education Coordinator for The Open Fist Theatre Company in Los Angeles, California in 2007.

 Gegenhuber received his BFA in Acting from the Goodman School of Drama in Chicago (now The Theatre School at DePaul University).
-He also holds a degree in Graphic Arts (drawing, painting, and sculpture), and is a Le Cordon Bleu Chef and food writer.